How to Create Post-Purchase Emails that Renew the Customer Journey

 4. An Invitation to a Loyalty/Rewards Program: “Here’s how you can redeem your points!”

 If you have a loyalty or rewards program in place, post-purchase is your time to shine.
 There’s no better way to incentivize engagement than, “You’ve earned X points with your purchase.”

-Inviting a customer to join your rewards program not only gives them yet another reason to purchase from you, but it gets them excited about earning points and potential rewards.
+Inviting a customer to join your rewards program gives them yet another reason to make a second purchase from you.
+More so, it gets them excited about earning points and potential rewards for future purchases.

-What’s more, you can combine this kind of email with a feedback message and offer more points as an incentive to get the review.
+What’s more, you can combine this kind of email with a feedback message.
+You can offer more points with review requests, as an incentive to get the review.

 Alternatively, a simple reminder that they’ve earned something with their purchase could be enough to get them back to your site.

 5. Replenishment/Restocking emails: “Running low?
 It’s time to re-up!”

 Replenishment emails are especially useful for ecommerce businesses that sell products with a definite shelf life.
 The idea is to anticipate your customers’ needs.

 For example, if you sell skincare products, and your customer has purchased a 30-day supply of face cream.
 On day 20, your post-purchase email campaign might send them a reminder to repurchase the cream to maintain their skincare routine.

 You know your customer likes and maybe even needs this product.
 They’re going to buy it no matter what.
 Your challenge?
 You need to make sure it’s you they buy it from.